API Security Trends 2023

 Why Should API Security Be a Top Priority?

 The importance of APIs is hard to overlook.
 APIs power the connectivity of the digital world, help businesses meet customer needs, and drive business opportunities.
 They accelerate innovation, enhance growth, and improve user experience.
 But APIs must be securely protected to ensure they bring benefits rather than vulnerabilities.
-Robust API security measures not only protect your systems but ensure they are usable and scalable.
+Robust API security measures not only protect your systems but also ensure they are usable and scalable.

 What Are the Common API Security Threats?